 There are primarily two kinds of occupational licenses: Pre-conviction occupational licenses (also known as occupational driver’s licenses, ODLs, or essential needs licenses) and post-conviction occupational licenses.

-Pre-conviction occupational licenses are governed by Chapter 521, Subchapter L of the Transportation Code.
-Section 521.242 sets out the requirements for a petition for a pre-conviction occupational license.
-A pre-conviction occupational license is what many people think of as an “essential needs license” because Texas law requires that you set out the reasons you need the license and then receive approval from a civil court to drive your vehicle.
+A pre-conviction occupational driver license is what many people think of as an “essential needs license” because Texas law requires that you set out the reasons you need the license and then receive approval from a civil court to drive your vehicle.
 Pre-conviction occupational licenses are obtained through civil courts such as County Courts at Law or Justice of the Peace Courts.